Belite Bio announces submission of Clinical Trial Application for Belgium Phase 3 study of LBS-008

 About Belite Bio

 Belite Bio is a San Diego based clinical stage biopharmaceutical drug development company targeting currently untreatable eye diseases, such as atrophic age-related macular degeneration (commonly known as dry AMD) and Stargardt disease, and metabolic diseases.
-For more information, follow us the Company on Twitter, Instagram, LinkedIn, Facebook or visit us at www.belitebio.com.
+For more information, follow us on Twitter, Instagram, LinkedIn, Facebook or visit us at www.belitebio.com.

 Important Cautions Regarding Forward Looking Statements